Guide to guarantor mortgages

 - This type of mortgage is popular for first-time buyers, or for people struggling to move because their credit has suffered in recent years

-- Guarantor mortgages can be hard to come by, so speak to a fee-free adviser from London & Country on 0800-073-1959 to explore your options, or request a call back
+- Guarantor mortgages can be hard to come by, so speak to an independent financial adviser for further advice

 According to research by the Council of Mortgage Lenders (CML),† in 2014, 52% of first-time buyers received help when buying a home, either from family or through government schemes such as Help to Buy.

-Guarantor mortgages and remortgages are one way parents can help children get on the property ladder or move home, but they can only be used in certain circumstances and come with a number of risks.
+Guarantor mortgages can give parents a way of helping children to get on the property ladder or move home, but they can only be used in certain circumstances and come with a number of risks.

 What is a guarantor mortgage?